olicauli/dreamspace-game/README.md

 ## how to set up
 1. clone the repo
-2. run index.html on a local web server
+2. run index.html on a local web server (i use vscodes live server extension but anything will do)